michaelcolletti/resumes/README.md

-# resumes
+# H1 Older Resumes
-#H1 Resumes through the years featuring different skill specialties
+# H4 Resumes through the years featuring different skill specialties
 Added some of the older things in case needed